zzyzxlab/tao.js/packages/docs/src/content/server-side/socket-io.md

 ### TAO-Path without TAO Kernel per Client

-If we implemented the above using the TAO on the server, we would likely have handlers on the server that are called on the taoples as follows:
+If we implemented the above using the TAO on the server, we would likely have handlers on the server that are called on the trigrams as follows:

 |#||Term|Action|Orient||handler spec|
 |---|---|----|------|------|---|-----------|